SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Nodes/Position/MinMaxSize/README.md

 #Minmum and Maximum Size

-This sample demonstrate how minimum and maximum size is controlled.
+This sample demonstrates how the minimum and maximum size is controlled.

 ## Prerequisites